krystalan/krystalan.github.io/_pages/about.md

 My primary research interests lie in Natural Language Processing and Machine Learning.
 I am particularly interested in Natural Language Generation (such as text summarization and story generation).

-To promote the communication among the Chinese ML & NLP community, we (along with other 11 young scholars worldwide) founded the [MLNLP community](https://space.bilibili.com/168887299) in 2021.
-I am honored to be one of the chairs of the MLNLP committee.

 # 🔥 News
 - [*2022.02*] Our new preprint, [ClidSum: A Benchmark Dataset for Cross-Lingual Dialogue Summarization](https://arxiv.org/abs/2202.05599) is out (w/ [data&code](https://github.com/krystalan/ClidSum)).
 Check it out!
 - [*2022.01*] Two papers have been accepted to DASFAA 2022.